radoivlad/UserManagementSystem/README.md

 The project is built using Spring Boot; the controller classes contain the REST APIs, having the respective endpoints mapped to handler methods, for each desired operation: GET (extracting certain entries), POST (adding new entries), PUT (updating entries) and DELETE (deleting entries).

-A first approach, after running the application, would be to interact with the databases by means of the Thymeleaf simple interface (follow on-screen indications), accessible by browser (or Postman) at: **http://localhost:8080/umsfinalproject/**.
+A first approach, after running the application, would be to interact with the databases by means of the Thymeleaf simple interface (follow on-screen indications), accessible by browser through the implemented Swagger (OpenAPI) interface, or Postman, at: **http://localhost:8080/umsfinalproject/**.

 For adding new entries, deleting entries or updating current entries, Postman can be used with the respective request type (POST, DELETE, and PUT, respectively).

-Another approach would be to start the interactive consoles (buttons available on the Thymeleaf interface, for each database, 'person' and 'job'), and use the available options for manipulating the 2 databases.
+Another approach would be to access the Swagger (OpenAPI) interface (buttons available on the Thymeleaf interface, for each database, 'person' and 'job'), and use the available options for manipulating the 2 databases.

 Program is comprised of multiple try-catch blocks, meant to handle and inform on a majority of possible errors that may occur with inputting invalid information or executing error-prone database operations (adding user with already existent id, deleting non-existent entry etc.).

-JUnit tests are in place for each of the 2 databases, testing each of the Repository, Service and Controller methods, including connection tests and inputting faulty information tests.
+JUnit tests (Integration + Mock tests) are in place for each of the 2 databases, testing each of the Repository, Service and Controller methods, including connection tests and inputting faulty information tests.

 Project makes use of a UserManager interface, and PersonManager implementing class to provide additional information about the 'person' database.

 The BaseModel class allows for simpler implementation of further models for the databases (by inheritannce).

-**Maven dependencies used:** spring-boot-starter-web, spring-boot-devtools, spring-boot-starter-actuator, junit-jupiter-api, mysql-connector-j, spring-boot-starter-test, spring-boot-starter-thymeleaf.
+**Maven dependencies used:** spring-boot-starter-web, spring-boot-devtools, spring-boot-starter-actuator, spring-boot-starter-test, junit-jupiter-api, mockito-core, mysql-connector-j, spring-boot-starter-thymeleaf, springdoc-openapi-starter-webmvc-ui.

 # HOW TO INSTALL AND USE THE PROJECT